Memory in the LLM Era: Modular Architectures and Strategies in a Unified Framework: Experiment Details

+\revise{The LONGMEMEVAL benchmark~\cite{wu2025longmemeval} contains 500 high-quality questions designed to evaluate four core long-term memory abilities.
+Each question is grounded in a dedicated conversation history based on long-term user--AI interactions, averaging 50.2 sessions and approximately 115,000 tokens in length.
+LONGMEMEVAL categorizes memory tasks to assess the following aspects:}

-\textit{LONGMEMEVAL} categorizes memory tasks to assess the following aspects: \begin{itemize}[topsep=1mm, partopsep=0pt, itemsep=0pt, leftmargin=10pt] \item \textbf{Information Extraction (IE):} Ability to recall specific information from extensive interactive histories, including the details mentioned by either the user (\textbf{single-session-user}) or the assistant (\textbf{single-session-assistant}), and whether the model can utilize the user information to generate a personalized response (\textbf{single-session-preference}). \item \textbf{Multi-Session Reasoning (MR):} Ability to synthesize the information across multiple history sessions to answer complex questions that involve aggregation and comparison. \item \textbf{Knowledge Updates (KU):} Ability to recognize the changes in the user’s personal information and update the knowledge of the user dynamically over time. \item \textbf{Temporal Reasoning (TR):} Awareness of the temporal aspects of user information, including both explicit time mentions and timestamp metadata in the interactions. \end{itemize}
+\begin{itemize}[topsep=1mm, partopsep=0pt, itemsep=0pt, leftmargin=10pt] \item \textbf{Information Extraction (IE):} Ability to recall specific information from extensive interactive histories, including the details mentioned by either the user (\textbf{single-session-user}) or the assistant (\textbf{single-session-assistant}), and whether the model can utilize the user information to generate a personalized response (\textbf{single-session-preference}). \item \textbf{Multi-Session Reasoning (MR):} Ability to synthesize the information across multiple history sessions to answer complex questions that involve aggregation and comparison. \item \textbf{Knowledge Updates (KU):} Ability to recognize the changes in the user’s personal information and update the knowledge of the user dynamically over time. \item \textbf{Temporal Reasoning (TR):} Awareness of the temporal aspects of user information, including both explicit time mentions and timestamp metadata in the interactions. \end{itemize}

+\revise{ The MemoryArena benchmark~\cite{he2026memoryarena} comprises multi-session agentic tasks designed to evaluate memory use in agent--environment interactions.
+Each task contains an average of 6.9 explicitly interdependent subtasks and approximately 57 agent actions.
+Tasks are categorized into four types: \begin{itemize}

+\item \textit{Bundled Web Shopping}: The agent sequentially purchases a bundle of related products in a web environment.
+Each later purchase must be compatible with previously selected items while satisfying additional constraints such as budget, price, or rating, thereby testing whether the agent can retain and reuse earlier decisions.

+\item \textit{Group Travel Planning}: Starting from a finalized itinerary for one traveler, additional travelers join incrementally with shared or personalized preferences.
+The agent must generate each new itinerary by referring to previous travelers’ plans and resolving cross-traveler constraints, such as joining an existing activity or selecting an option relative to another traveler’s choice.

+\item \textit{Progressive Web Search}: A complex search problem is decomposed into a sequence of dependent subqueries, with each subquery introducing an additional condition.
+The agent must preserve and integrate results from earlier searches so that the final answer satisfies all previously introduced constraints.

+\item \textit{Sequential Formal Reasoning}: Research-level mathematics and physics problems are decomposed into ordered chains of intermediate questions.
+Later questions depend on definitions, lemmas, and intermediate results established in earlier sessions, requiring the agent to retrieve and reuse prior reasoning correctly.

+\end{itemize} It therefore evaluates several complementary aspects of agent memory, including cross-session state retention, tool-assisted interaction, long-horizon constraint tracking, and the reuse of previously acquired information or reasoning results.